SwisscomTrustServices/ais-react-flask/README.md

 1. Acquire an [iText license](https://itextpdf.com/en/how-buy)
 2. [Get authentication details to use with the AIS client](docs/get-authentication-details.md).
 3. [Configure the AIS client for your use case](docs/configure-the-AIS-client.md)
-4. Use the AIS client, either [programmatically](docs/use-the-AIS-client-programmatically.md) or from the [command line](docs/use-the-AIS-client-via-CLI.md)
+4. Use the AIS client from the [command line](docs/use-the-AIS-client-via-CLI.md)

 ## Quick examples